daemonbsd56/nyx/README.md

 		$ pushd nyx/toolchainscripts

-* Fetch needed sources by running the script.

-		$ ./fetch-sources

-   - it will download the latest development set of the SVN/LFS book
-* Start building the toolchain by running the script.
+* Fetch each needed sources and building the toolchain by running the `bootstrap` script.
+    - Run `./bootstrap fetch` to fetch only sources.
+    - Append TMP=(path) to change build directory (default=/tmp/build).
+    - Append LOG=(path) to change build log directory (default=`pwd`/log).
+    - Append SRC=(path) to change fetched sources directory (default=`pwd`/src).
+    - `bootstrap` script is resumeable.
+Re-run `./bootstrap` script to resume where you left it.
+    - Nano (text-editor) and wget (fetching tool) are installed during the toolchain and will be a valuable aid during the next step in case the building of the proper final Nyx.
+    - By default this script will compile using -j6 MAKEFLAGS, you can change it in `functions` file.

-		$ ./strap
+		$ ./bootstrap

 		$ popd

-   - `strap` script is resumeable.
-Re-run `./strap` script to resume where you left it.
-   - Nano (text-editor) and wget (fetching tool) are installed during the toolchain and will be a valuable aid during the next step in case the building of the proper final Nyx.

 * Change toolchain's permission to root.